3 Simple Budgeting Categories for Busy Moms | An Easy Way to Manage Your Budget

 - Health Insurance

-These are all expenses that you’ll have every month and you don’t plan on cutting.
-(You can come back at the end and cut if you need to.)
+These are all expenses that you’ll have every month.
+(You can come back at the end and cut if needed.)

 And Then, Variable Monthly Expenses

 Now write down all of your variable monthly expenses.
 These are expenses that don’t change from month to month.
-But there amounts change.
+But their amounts change.

 For Example